Morphou

-Morphou (Μόρφου; Güzelyurt) is a town in the northwestern part of Cyprus, under the de facto control of Northern Cyprus.
+Morphou (Μόρφου; Güzelyurt, previously Omorfo) is a town in the northwestern part of Cyprus, under the de facto control of Northern Cyprus.
 Having been a predominantly Greek Cypriot community before the 1974 Turkish invasion of Cyprus, the town is now inhabited by Turkish Cypriots.

 With a population of 18,000 people, the town is famous for its oranges, apples, vegetables, grapefruit and melons.
 A large proportion of the citrus fruits are exported and the remainder are turned into fruit juice and canned for local consumption and export.
 Morphou is also famous for its annual Orange Festival, which is a major event lasting two weeks.

 History

 Morphou was founded by Spartans who brought with them the worship of Aphrodite.
 In the Middle Ages, the city was referred to as Morphou but also Theomorphou.
 In the 14th and 15th centuries, Morphou hosted royal casalia, where the profitable cultivation of sugar took place with the encouragement of the kings of Cyprus.
 The Morphou area grew more than half of Cyprus citrus fruits.
 In 16th and 17th centuries, during Ottoman period, Morphou was famous for its export of linen.